utnet-org/utility/docs/practices/testing/README.md

 `cargo nextest run --package unc-client -E 'test(=tests::cross_shard_tx::test_cross_shard_tx)' --all-features`

-3. **Python tests:** We have an infrastructure to spin up nodes, both locally and remotely, in python, and interact with them using RPC.
-The infrastructure and the tests are located in the `pytest` folder.
-The infrastructure is relatively straightforward, see for example `block_production.py` [here](https://github.com/utnet-org/utility/blob/master/pytest/tests/sanity/block_production.py).
+3. **Python tests:** We have an unc-infra.tructure to spin up nodes, both locally and remotely, in python, and interact with them using RPC.
+The unc-infra.tructure and the tests are located in the `pytest` folder.
+The unc-infra.tructure is relatively straightforward, see for example `block_production.py` [here](https://github.com/utnet-org/utility/blob/master/pytest/tests/sanity/block_production.py).
-   See the `Test infrastructure` section below for details.
+   See the `Test unc-infra.tructure` section below for details.

 Expensive and python tests are not part of CI, and are run by a custom nightly runner.
 The results of the latest runs are available